— gallery column —

 NEWS & EVENTS

 Thanks to everyone who stopped by our ‘new’ studio and gallery location over the past year (and for checking out our long overdue new website here).
-We had eight open houses/gallery receptions, each with different performing artists/musicians, and will be continuing to host open houses on the Second Thursday of the month from 5-8pm, as well as occasional special events such as the screening of stop motion animator Andrea Love’s work that we hosted last December.
+We had eight open houses/gallery receptions, each with different performing artists/musicians, and will be continuing to host open houses on the Second Thursday of the month from 5-8pm, as well as occasional special events such as the screening of stop motion animator Andrea Love’s work that we hosted last December, the pop up sale of Amos Kennedy Jr.'s letterpress posters, and the exhibit of vintage Durham history postcards by John Schelp.
+We look forward to hosting author readings and artists talks here as well.

 We look forward to meeting first-time vistitors, and also hope folks will help spread the word about the gallery and the work in it so our roster of artists will see their work go out into the world.
 In the age of Amazon and e-commerce, it takes a village to keep a brick and mortar gallery viable, so thanks for helping.
 Hopefully it is a fun experience taking in the work in person in an aesthetically rich environment and rubbing elbows with other folks at our monthly open houses, amidst the adult beverages and occasional guest musicians.
 Sometimes we will have the letterpress fired up for folks who want to see the press in action.